Herro scores 35, Heat beat Hornets 144-115 for 5th straight | WTOP News

 TIP-INS

-Hornets: Charlotte is locked into a play-in tournament spot.
-It’ll be the Hornets’ first game past the end of the regular season since 2016, when they lost a seven-game first-round series to Miami. … Bridges is averaging 26.6 points in his last six games.
+Hornets: Charlotte is locked into the play-in tournament.
+It’ll be the Hornets’ first game past the end of the regular season since 2016, when they lost a first-round series to Miami in seven games. … Bridges is averaging 26.6 points in his last six games.

 Heat: The game technically was the 1,111th of Spoelstra’s coaching career, a figure that includes games he’s missed for family reasons and virus-related issues. … Quinn is 2-1 while stepping in for Spoelstra this season.
-In addition to Sunday’s win at Toronto, Spoelstra missed Miami’s game against Brooklyn on March 26 after one of his sons underwent a medical procedure.
+In addition to Sunday’s win at Toronto, Spoelstra missed Miami’s game against Brooklyn on March 26 after one of his sons underwent a medical procedure. … F P.J.
+Tucker sustained a right calf strain in the third quarter and didn’t return.

 BROTHER VS. BROTHER